Is Alimony Taxable in Arizona? 5 Essential Facts You Need to Know

 Spousal support is intended to help the spouse that earns less move forward toward financial independence.
 Since the recent changes to the tax laws, both the paying spouse and receiving spouse need to be aware of how spousal support can impact their taxes.

-Alimony Payments Are Not Taxable Income
+Alimony Is Not Taxable Income for Recipients

-Alimony Payments Are Not Not Tax Deductible
+Alimony Is Not Tax Deductible for Payers

-Tax Implications for Child Support in Arizona
+3. How Tax Laws Affect Child Support and Divorce in Arizona

 Alimony cannot be used to offset capital gains tax, but the capital gains tax exclusion may apply to the home you shared.
 This will depend on the property settlement agreement that was established during the divorce.
 Division of property isn’t considered a taxable event, though it may have a tax basis that needs to be addressed.